Find Old Hollywood Charm and Tranquility at The Charlie

 English Bungalow Hideaway

 Secluded, stylish and sun-drenched, The Charlie calls itself an English bungalow hideaway.
-There is a communal garden and deck (no pool); some rooms have a private patio.
-Built on farm land that originally belonged to actress Ruth Gordon’s family, the cozy dwellings are the legacy of legendary screen icon Charlie Chaplin.
+The historically-designated hotel features a communal garden and deck (no pool), and some rooms have a private patio.
+Built on farmland that originally belonged to actress Ruth Gordon’s family, the cozy dwellings became part of legendary screen icon Charlie Chaplin’s legacy.

 Make it Your Home Away from Home

-It’s easy to imagine scribes, singers and other storytellers burning the midnight oil at the Charlie.
+It’s easy to imagine scribes, singers, and other storytellers burning the midnight oil at the Charlie Hotel.
 The Lot Studios (formerly co-owned by Chaplin) is on Santa Monica Boulevard and Formosa, a walkable distance.
-Paramount, Fox, Warner Bros., Universal, Netflix and more are an easy drive.
+Paramount, Fox, Warner Bros., Universal, Netflix and more are within an easy drive.
 There are several screening rooms nearby (including the ones at Raleigh Studios named after Chaplin and after his chums and business partners, Douglas Fairbanks and Mary Pickford).
-Meetings in Beverly Hills, Santa Monica and Downtown Los Angeles can be easily accommodated.
+Meetings in Beverly Hills, Santa Monica, and Downtown Los Angeles can be easily accommodated.

 If a dose of revelry is in order, you can while away an evening in a world-class restaurant or a cool club.
 Why not see a standup comic perform on the Sunset Strip?
 As Chaplin once said: “A day without laughter is a day wasted.”

 819 NORTH SWEETZER AVENUE, WEST HOLLYWOOD, CA 90069